 How to Enable Stop Orders

-To enable the stop order option in the Exchange platform, advanced features must be enabled in the Settings menu, accessible via the cogwheel in the upper right section of your screen.
+To enable the stop order option in the Exchange platform, advanced features must first be enabled on the Exchange Platform.

 The Order Form for Stop Orders